 The tax so deducted should be deposited to the Government treasury through an online payment or by filling up a Challan in any of the authorized bank branches.
-Any sum so deducted under section 194-IA shall be required to be paid to the credit of the Central Government within a period of seven days from the end of the month in which the deduction is made.
+Any sum so deducted under section 194-IA shall be required to be paid to the credit of the Central Government within a period of thirty days from the end of the month in which the deduction is made.

 The payment shall be accompanied by an online Form 26QB which contains the details of the party, like the PAN Number, Place of residence, Purchase Consideration, Date of Payment etc to name a few.

 After filing the online form and making the respective tax payment, TDS certificate in Form 16B is required to be issued by the buyer of the property to the seller, in respect of the taxes deducted and deposited into the Government Account.